 When is the Play store update coming to my Chromebook?

-Is it true that Chromebooks are as fast as they say?
+Is it true that they’re as fast as they say?

 Yes.
 Chromebooks are built for speed and simplicity.
 Most models boot in just a few seconds and have all the essentials you need to get stuff done.
-Chromebooks are much faster than any Windows device I’ve come across, and they can do just about everything Windows can.
+They’re much faster than any Windows device I’ve come across, and they can do just about everything Windows can.

 Of course, you can’t do everything on a Chromebook, but you can do most of the things you do on a Windows computer.
 From my experience, my Chromebook is quickly replacing my Windows desktop for everyday tasks.